rust-lang/rfcs/text/3399-cfg-attribute-in-where.md

 [reference-level-explanation]: #reference-level-explanation

 In positions that accept where clauses, such as trait implementations and function signatures, individual clauses can now be decorated with cfg-attributes.
-The cfg-attribute must be on the left hand of the colon (e.g. `#[cfg(...])
+The cfg-attribute must be on the left hand of the colon (e.g. `#[cfg(...)]
 T: Foo` rather than `T: #[cfg(...)]
-Foo`) and apply for that one bound, up to the comma or end of the where section.
+Foo`) and applies to that one bound, up to the comma or end of the where section.
 Each bound collection will be conditionally compiled depending on the conditions specified in the cfg arguments.
 Note that this may cause a where clause to conditionally compile as having no bound entries
 (i.e. an empty where clause), but this has been allowed in Rust since 1.16 and already occurs from time to time when using macros.